freegs-plasma/freegs/README.md

 * **picard.py**          - Nonlinear solver, iterating the profiles and constraints
 * **plotting.py**        - Plotting routines using matplotlib

+- more files have since been added!
+Check the repo.

 License
 -------

-    Copyright 2016-2021 Ben Dudson, University of York, and other contributors.
+    Copyright 2016-2022 Ben Dudson, University of York, and other contributors.
     Email: benjamin.dudson@york.ac.uk

     This program is free software: you can redistribute it and/or modify